[Novels | Characters | Gallery | Extras | Guestbook | Links]

 “Ah, well…” now her voice gains that odd tone again, “J-Just, numerous years have passed since I visited Solzédniê…”

 “Are you worried?”
 I slow down slightly, now putting myself beside her.
 “If it makes you feel better, I’m sure it has been far longer since I’ve been there.”

 To be honest, I’m worried too…the noise, the crowds—if it overwhelmed me so badly when I was young, how much worse is it now all these years later?
 But if she’s having her own worries too, I won’t add onto that.

 “What was he like, your brother?
 It seems like he was the only relative you enjoyed at all.”

 “Shuttering you away in embarrassment?”
 I look at her with confusion.
 I knew she wasn’t close to her family, of course—but embarrassed of her?
 Even as a child?

 “Then…” I begin, “Why were they so insistent on you marrying, doing their will?”

 “All the world was well aware I existed—why allow me to embarrass them further?

 She continues forward still, but more slowly now, nearly coming to a stop.
 Her arms are crossed over her chest, and although she’s looking down, even from here I can see tears roll down her face…

-I knew it must hurt her, be I didn’t realize just to what extent—or maybe she didn’t know either.
+I knew it must hurt her, but I didn’t realize just to what extent—or maybe she didn’t know either.

 “And alas, now,” she mumbles, “The only one who appeared to love me wholly, unconditionally…he said he would send letters, and yet…he never did…he had left me all alone…”